MEG at the Annual Meeting

 The Annual Meeting is an extraordinary venue that fosters scientific discussions and helps build bridges across various disciplines.
 We encourage all meeting attendees to take advantage of the opportunities presented at the meeting to learn about the latest research in molecular epidemiology, attend sessions outside your own areas of expertise, and network with other scientists and clinicians interested in cancer research.

-The AACR Annual Meeting 2017 will be held in Washington, DC, April 1-5.
+The AACR Annual Meeting 2017 was held in Washington, DC, April 1-5.

 MEG Town Hall Meeting and Reception

-All working group members and annual meeting registrants are cordially invited to attend this Town Meeting and Reception.
-The program will feature Robert T. Croyle, PhD, Director, Division of Cancer Control and Population Sciences, NCI, who will speak on "New Initiatives and Updates from the NCI."
+All working group members and annual meeting registrants were cordially invited to attend this Town Meeting and Reception.
+The program featured Robert T. Croyle, PhD, Director, Division of Cancer Control and Population Sciences, NCI, who spoke on "New Initiatives and Updates from the NCI."
 Additionally, Timothy R. Rebbeck, PhD, professor of epidemiology, Harvard School of Public Health, Boston, Massachusetts, and editor-in-chief of

-Cancer Epidemiology, Biomarkers & Prevention (CEBP), will provide an update on this exciting journal.
-Come learn about these and other important MEG initiatives, meet members of the working group and steering committee, as well as the newest MEG Scholar-in-Training Award recipients, in addition to learning more about joining the MEG Working Group.
-A networking reception will follow.
+Cancer Epidemiology, Biomarkers & Prevention (CEBP), provided an update on this exciting journal.
+Attendees learned about these and other important MEG initiatives, met members of the working group and steering committee, as well as the newest MEG Scholar-in-Training Award recipients, in addition to learning more about joining the MEG Working Group.
+A networking reception followed.

 MEG Special Networking Sessions with early-career researchers, Pts.
 1 and 2